harvard-api209/summer-assignments/README.md

 ### /assignments

 This folder contains all the assignments you will need to complete during the summer.
-Each assignment is provided as a RMarkdown (`.rmd`) file.
+Each assignment is provided as an RMarkdown (`.Rmd`) file.
 You will be working on these files directly in Posit Cloud.
+Navigate to the `assignments` folder and open the `.Rmd` files to begin working on them.

 <figure>
 <img src="figs/folder_structure.png" alt="Folder Structure" />